ghc-proposals/ghc-proposals/proposals/0000-scoped-imports.rst

       open List in
       map (fun x => x + 1) [1, 2, 3]

-All four languages allow imports with lexical scoping, proving that this is a useful feature for programmers.
+All 4 languages allow imports with lexical scoping, proving that this is a useful feature for programmers.

 Proposed Change Specification
 -----------------------------